GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 ![](img/17.CI_5.png)

-### Job Viewers
+### Job Explorer

-The data type filter in the upper left corner allows you to switch to the 「jenkins_job」 viewer to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, and more.
+The data type filter in the upper left corner allows you to switch to the 「jenkins_job」 explorer to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, and more.

 ![](img/17.CI_8.png)